iabdelgawaad/Print-Multiline-Receipt/README.md

         )

-//Here you can send receipt to your POS printer like Sunmi devices, Newland or any external printers like epson...etc
+- Here you can send receipt to your POS printer like Sunmi devices, Newland or any external printers like epson...etc

-        yourPrinter.print(bitmap)
+        <yourPrinter>.print(bitmap)

         //OR show it inside imageview